Same Storage Units, Different Values

 It’s interesting that both Merriam-Webster and Dictionary.com includes “comfort” as part of “convenience”.
 In the physical world, comfort indeed becomes more relevant.

 For the self-storage provider, the service provided is fundamentally one of convenience.
-Self-storage providers offer customers the space to store their possessions, so they can be free of clutter in their homes and have (significantly) less to carry if they are in transition.
-And, in the case of commercial businesses, it enables goods to be stored and accessed more conveniently than would otherwise be possible.
+Self-storage providers offer customers the space to store their possessions.
+Therefore, they can be free of clutter in their homes and have (significantly) less to carry if they are in transition.
+And, in the case of commercial customers, providers offer storage and access of goods more conveniently than otherwise possible.

 But even within a self-storage facility, there are differing levels of convenience.